What is Self Customer Service?

 - How do they handle low-level queries?
 Service solutions allow companies the flexibility to meet customers at their pain point by escalating problems if a problem needs human involvement, create a knowledge base for customers and employees, and automate via support workflows.
 A confused customer might receive prompts and emails guiding them to relevant articles, FAQs, follow-up sequences, etc.

-Self Service is the preferred first step of support.
+Self Service: the preferred first step of support

 A study conducted by Nuance found that 81% of respondents preferred to 'find the answer' themselves, i.e. low-level.
 This self-service over speaking to a company associate.
 Similarly, nearly 70% of consumers expect a company site to have self-service applications.
 Why?
 Customers are increasingly eager to find information and solve their problems with speed and as little friction as possible.
 The information has become so readily available that 53% of online adults are likely to abandon online purchases if they can't find the answer to their question in less than 5 minutes.
 As companies begin to develop their self-service strategy, those who have been seeing.